deSyncLabs/scroll-open/apps/contracts/README.md

 StratergyPool.sol - "Extends the Pool contract and implements the yield generation stratergy."
 Controller.sol - "Implements the hub contract for all the pools which also keeps track of a user health factor and manages debt."
 ```

+## Safety

+This software is experimental and unaudited, and is provided on an 'as is' and 'as available' basis.
+We do not give any warranties and will not be liable for any loss incurred through any use of this codebase.